 We have partnered with professionals who are able to provide data and statistics regarding suicide.

-Since October 2016 the Foundation has raised close to $7000 towards American Foundation for Suicide Prevention by soliciting donations for AFSP’s Out of the Darkness Walk.
+Since joining the first walk in 2016 Vikki & Team Sewell have raised close to $10,000 towards American Foundation for Suicide Prevention by soliciting donations for AFSP’s Out of the Darkness Walk.
 A walk held annually in several cities throughout the US where people come together to walk in an attempt to raise awareness.